 HOW TO MAKE IT

-Soak the long-grain rice in the coconut water along with enough water so the rice is fully submerged.
-Using coconut water is optional, but I like that it sweetens the rice.
-You can simply use water only if you prefer.
+Soak the long-grain rice in the coconut water along with enough room-temperature water so the rice is fully submerged. *Using coconut water is optional, but I like that it sweetens the rice.
+You can simply use all water only if you prefer.
 Let the rice soak for 6-8 hours (or overnight).

 The next day/after 10-12 hours (sometimes 24 hours), the batter should have risen/puffed up and will have little fermentation holes on top.
 This is a good sign of fermentation.
 Mix this with the salt and then we are ready to make appams!